Table of Contents

 Multiplexing:

 PHP-FPM does not support multiplexing by default.
-Each request is handled by a separate PHP process.
+A separate PHP process handles each request.

 Load Balancing: